Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

-Patients with HIV may have larger or more numerous warts, may not respond as well to therapy for genital warts as individuals who are immunocompetent, and may have more frequent recurrences after treatment.61,144,145 Genital warts are not life-threatening, and they may regress without therapy, even in patients with HIV, especially when immunity is relatively preserved.
-Treatments are available for genital warts but none is uniformly effective or uniformly preferred.76 Lacking randomized clinical trials (RCTs) specific to individuals with HIV, guidelines for treatment of STDs in patients with HIV should be followed.76 More than one treatment option may be required for refractory or recurrent lesions in patients with HIV infection.
+Patients with HIV infection may have larger or more numerous warts, may not respond as well to therapy for genital warts as individuals who are immunocompetent, and may have more frequent recurrences after treatment.
+Genital warts are not life-threatening, and they may regress without therapy, even in patients with HIV, especially when immunity is relatively preserved.
+Treatments are available for genital warts, but none are uniformly effective or uniformly preferred.
+Lacking RCTs specific to individuals with HIV infection, guidelines for the treatment of STDs in patients with HIV infection should be followed.
+More than one treatment option may be required for refractory or recurrent lesions in patients with HIV infection.
 Histologic diagnosis should be obtained for refractory lesions to confirm the absence of high-grade disease.
 Intra-anal, vaginal, or cervical warts should be treated and managed by a specialist.

-No clinical trials of this latter treatment option have been conducted in individuals with HIV.
+No clinical trials of this latter treatment option have been conducted in individuals with HIV infection.

 Provider-applied treatments such as cryotherapy, trichloroacetic acid (TCA), bichloroacetic acid (BCA), and surgery, are typically recommended for complex or multicentric lesions, lesions inaccessible to patient-applied therapy, or because of patient or provider preference.